Cleeng/cleeng-java-sdk/README.md

     this.api.createSubscriptionOfferAsync(requests);
 ```
 # Notes
 The Cleeng Java SDK is accompanied by the strong battery of unit tests.
-See src/test/java/com/cleeng/api/CleengImplTest.java for detailed information on how to invoke request payloads and invoke specific methods.
+See src/test/java/com/cleeng/api/CleengImplTest.java for detailed information on how to construct request payloads and invoke specific methods.
 See [API Reference](https://developers.cleeng.com/v3/Reference) for details on the Cleeng API.

 All functions in the API documentation have been implemented as public methods on a class implementing Cleeng interface.